Documentation Index

 Obtain DigiCert user details

-To configure DigiCert on Segura, you need your DigiCert user details.
+To configure DigiCert in the Segura® Platform, you need your DigiCert user details.

-2. Click Account > User to find your user details, even your username.
+2. Click Account > User to find your user details, including your username.

 Generate an API Key